-- m1_pmsm_appconfig.h-contains the definitions of constants for the application control processes, parameters of the motor and regulators, and the constants for other vector-control-related algorithms.
-When you tailor the application for a different motor using the Motor Control Application Tuning (MCAT) tool, the tool generates this file at the end of the tuning process. - main.c-contains the basic application initialization (enabling interrupts), subroutines for accessing the MCU peripherals, and interrupt service routines.
-The FreeMASTER communication is performed in the background infinite loop. - board.c-contains the functions for the UART, GPIO, and SysTick initialization. - board.h-contains the definitions of the board LEDs, buttons, UART instance used for FreeMASTER, and so on. - clock_config-contains the CPU clock setup functions.
-These files are going to be generated by the clock tool in the future. - mcdrv.h-this file ensures the abstraction of the mcdrv_lpcxpressoxx.h file inclusion. - mcdrv_xkxxx.c-contains the motor-control driver peripherals initialization functions that are specific for the board and MCU used. - mcdrv xkxxx.h-header file for mcdrv lpcxpressoxx.c.
-This file contains the macros for changing the PWM period and the ADC channels assigned to the phase currents and board voltage. - freemaster_cfg.h-the FreeMASTER configuration file containing the FreeMASTER communication and features setup. - pin_mux-port configuration files.
+- iar-for the IAR Embedded Workbench IDE. - · armgcc-for the GNU Arm IDE. - mdk-for the uVision Keil IDE. - m1\pmsm\appconfig.h-contains the definitions of constants for the application control processes, parameters of the motor and regulators, and the constants for other vector-control-related algorithms.
+When you tailor the application for a different motor using the Motor Control Application Tuning (MCAT) tool, the tool generates this file at the end of the tuning process. - main.c and .h-contains the basic application initialization (enabling interrupts), subroutines for accessing the MCU peripherals, and interrupt service routines.
+The FreeMASTER communication is performed in the background infinite loop. - board.c-contains the functions for the UART, GPIO, and SysTick initialization. - · board.h-contains the definitions of the board LEDs, buttons, UART instance used for FreeMASTER, and so on.

+- clock\config.c and .h-contains the CPU clock setup functions.
+These files are going to be generated by the clock tool in the future. - mcdrv.h-this file ensures the abstraction of the mcdrv\lpcxpressoxx.h file inclusion. - mcdrv\xkxxx.c-contains the motor-control driver peripherals initialization functions that are specific for the board and MCU used. - mcdrv\xkxxx.h-header file for mcdrv\xkxxx.c.
+This file contains the macros for changing the PWM period and the ADC channels assigned to the phase currents and board voltage. - freemaster\cfg.h-the FreeMASTER configuration file containing the FreeMASTER communication and features setup. - pin\mux.c and .h-port configuration files.
 It is recommended to generate these files in the pin tool.

-This folder contains also the FreeMASTER project file pmsm_float.pmp (pmsm_frac.pmp for the fraction version of the MCU).
+- pmsm-contains main pmsm motor-control functions. - freemaster-contains the FreeMASTER project file pmsm\float.pmp (pmsm\frac.pmp for the fraction version of the MCU).
 Open this file in the FreeMASTER tool and use it to control the application.
+The folder also contains the auxiliary files for the MCAT tool.